jina-ai/docs/chapters/extend/executor.rst

 it's objective is to represent documents as vector embeddings.
 So we need to inherit from `BaseEncoder` class.
 To encode a piece of text using CLIP, we might create a `CLIPTextEncoder` and inherit from `BaseTextEncoder`.
-To encoder an image using CLIP, we might create a `CLIPImageEncoder` and inherit from `BaseNumericEncoder`.
+To encode an image using CLIP, we might create a `CLIPImageEncoder` and inherit from `BaseNumericEncoder`.

 The next step is to override :meth:`__init__` and :meth:`post_init`.
-For :meth:`__init__`, we could specify a new parameter called `model_name` since CLIP has 2 pre-trained models, i.e. ResNet50 and ViT-B/32.
+For :meth:`__init__`, we can specify a new parameter called `model_name` since CLIP has two pre-trained models, i.e. ResNet50 and ViT-B/32.
-As was mentioned before, it is a good practice to load pre-trained model inside :meth:`post_init`, now we have an Encoder like this:
+As mentioned before, it is a good practice to load pre-trained model inside :meth:`post_init`.
+Now we have an Encoder like this:

 .. highlight:: python
 .. code-block:: python